AndreiGoldin/NonuniformDetonation1D/README.md

 ### Callbacks
 Only `yes` or `no` options are available for each key.
 Saved files can be found in `results` folder.
-`plot speed` and `write speed` are eligible only in the shock-attached frame of reference.
+`plot speed` and `write speed` are applicable only in the shock-attached frame of reference.
 * `write seconds`: show the simulation time every 0.01 units.
 * `write video`: save `mp4` file with evolution. `ffmpeg` is required.
 * `plot final solution`: save the graph with the solution at the final time.